5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ## INSTALLATION

-### Preparing the config.plist
+### Preparing the `config.plist`
-Please read the explanations in the following sections carefully and follow the given instructions.
+Please read the following explanations carefully and follow the given instructions.
 In order to boot macOS with this EFI successfully, adjustments to the `config.plist` and used kexts may be necessary to adapt the config to your T530 model and the macOS version you want to install/run.

 Open the `config.plist` and adjust the following settings depending on your system: